SalmaAmgarou/ATELIER3/README.md

 * **Dataset Expansion:**  Increasing the size and diversity of the dataset (more answers, question types, and features) could improve model performance.
 * **Advanced NLP Techniques:**  Experimenting with more sophisticated NLP techniques, such as deep learning models (LSTMs, Transformers), to potentially further improve accuracy.
 * **Hyperparameter Optimization:**  Utilizing techniques like grid search or random search to fine-tune model hyperparameters for optimal predictions.

+# PART - 2 - Twitter Entity Sentiment Analysis - Language Modeling and Classification

+## Dataset
+We use the Twitter Entity Sentiment Analysis dataset from Kaggle: [Dataset Link](https://www.kaggle.com/datasets/jp797498e/twitter-entity-sentiment-analysis).

+## Overview
+This project involves several key steps:
+1. Establishing a preprocessing NLP pipeline.
+2. Encoding data vectors using various methods.
+3. Training multiple classification models.
+4. Evaluating the models using standard metrics.
+5. Interpreting the obtained results.

+## Steps Followed

+### Part 1: Preprocessing NLP Pipeline
+We begin by preprocessing the text data to make it suitable for modeling.
+This involves the following steps:
+- **Tokenization**: Splitting text into individual words.
+- **Stemming and Lemmatization**: Reducing words to their base forms.
+- **Removing Stop Words**: Eliminating common words that do not contribute much to the meaning.
+- **Discretization**: Converting continuous data into discrete bins if necessary.

+These preprocessing steps ensure that the text data is clean and standardized, which improves the performance of the machine learning models.

+### Part 2: Data Encoding
+We use various methods to encode the text data into numerical vectors:
+- **Word2Vec (CBOW, Skip Gram)**: Creates word embeddings that capture semantic relationships between words.
+- **Bag Of Words**: Converts text into a matrix of token counts.
+- **TF-IDF**: Transforms text into a matrix of term frequency-inverse document frequency features.

+These encoding methods allow us to represent the textual data numerically, which is necessary for training machine learning models.

+### Part 3: Model Training
+We train four different classification models using the Word2Vec embeddings:
+- **Support Vector Machine (SVM)**: A powerful classifier that works well with high-dimensional data.
+- **Naive Bayes**: A simple probabilistic classifier based on applying Bayes' theorem.
+- **Logistic Regression**: A linear model for binary classification tasks.
+- **AdaBoost**: An ensemble learning method that combines multiple weak classifiers to create a strong classifier.

+Each model is trained on the training dataset and its performance is evaluated on the testing dataset.

+### Part 4: Model Evaluation
+We evaluate the models using standard metrics such as Accuracy, Precision, Recall, and F1 Score.
+Additionally, we visualize the results using confusion matrices and classification reports.

+- **Accuracy**: The proportion of correctly classified instances out of the total instances.
+- **Precision**: The proportion of true positive instances out of the total predicted positive instances.
+- **Recall**: The proportion of true positive instances out of the total actual positive instances.
+- **F1 Score**: The harmonic mean of precision and recall, providing a single metric that balances both.

+We compare these metrics across the different models to determine which model performs the best.

+### Part 5: Interpretation of Results
+We interpret the results based on the evaluation metrics and visualizations.
+The model with the highest accuracy, precision, recall, and F1 score is considered the best model for this task.
+We also discuss any trade-offs or observations that might be relevant.